GraphCSVAE: Graph Categorical Structured Variational Autoencoder for Spatiotemporal Auditing of Physical Vulnerability

 \section{Conclusion and Future Work}

-Reflecting on our question introduced in the beginning, our work has revealed further intricate and meaningful spatiotemporal findings on the post-disaster regional behavior of settlements in Bangladesh and Sierra Leone that are continually facing disaster risks.
-Despite the persisting challenges from the lack of building-level calibration, our proposed \textbf{\textsc{GraphCSVAE}} has unified deep learning, graph representation, and categorical probabilistic inference by leveraging time-series satellite-derived datasets and coarse-grained prior information to derive a weakly supervised first-order transition matrix, which can potentially serve as a framework in auditing the regional distribution of physical vulnerability and disaster risk towards the UN Sendai Framework for Disaster Risk Reduction 2015–2030.
-For future work, we recommend the incorporation of building-level information, even sparse or incomplete, in achieving more accurate higher-order analyses.
+Reflecting on our question introduced in the beginning, our work revealed spatiotemporal findings on the post-disaster regional behavior of settlements in Bangladesh and Sierra Leone that are continually facing disaster risks.
+Despite the persisting challenges from the lack of building-level calibration, our proposed \textbf{\textsc{GraphCSVAE}} unified deep learning, graph representation, and categorical probabilistic inference by leveraging time-series satellite-derived datasets and coarse-grained prior information to derive a weakly supervised first-order transition matrix, which can potentially serve as a framework in auditing the regional distribution of physical vulnerability and disaster risk towards the UN Sendai Framework for Disaster Risk Reduction 2015–2030.